MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 Administrators can use the **User Setup** page to define periods of time during which specified users are able to post, and also specify if the system logs the amount of time users are logged on.

 Another system that defines what users can access is the Experience setting.
-For more information, see [Changing Which Features are Displayed](ui-experiences.md).
+For more information, see [Change Which Features are Displayed](ui-experiences.md).

 ## To add a user in Business Central
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.